Javascript is currently not supported, or is disabled by this browser. Please enable Javascript for full functionality.

 To be admitted as a regular student, the applicant must:

-• Submit a completed application to William Carey University and the graduate school.
+• Submit a completed application to the William Carey University graduate program

 • Submit official transcripts from all colleges and universities attended.